CDSoft/panda/doc/panda.md

 `panda` stores variables in an environment used to expand strings.
 Variables can be defined by a Lua script with the `meta` class.
-The `meta` attribute can also be used to point to an external file.
+The `include` attribute can also be used to point to an external file.
 Variables can only contain inline elements, not blocks.

 The initial environment contains: